In this step-by-step guide, I’m going to show you how to start a blog and make money in 2021.

 The next 2 things you’ll want to do before you move on are:

 4 - Pick Your Theme

-Once you’ve chosen your domain name, purchased your hosting plan and installed WordPress, your site is just about live and ready to go.
+Once you’ve chosen your domain name, purchased your hosting plan and installed WordPress, your site is just about ready to go live.

 The theme is essentially the design and appearance of your blog i.e what everyone will see once they visit your website.

 Designing your website is a fun process but it can also easily become overwhelming if you’re not tech savvy.